 After giving him the milk, check his reaction.
 If you see he is enjoying the taste of the milk, gently increase the amount you are giving.
 Allow your cat's system to become accustomed to digesting the soy milk.

-What Milk Can Cats Drink?
+What Other Kinds of Milks Can Cats Drink?

 In addition to almond milk, cashew milk, and soy milk, there are other kinds of milk you can give to your feline as a treat.
 These include: